What this page is based on

 |---|---|---|

-| £250,000 first-time buyer in England | £0 SDLT | Relief can remove SDLT at this price point |
+| £250,000 first-time buyer in England | Often £0 SDLT | A common example of first-time buyer relief changing the answer materially |

 On smaller screens, scroll sideways to view every column clearly.